 £600 million discretionary aid

-The UK government is also providing £600 million to local authorities in England, Scotland, Wales and Northern Ireland to help businesses which aren’t eligible for the new lockdown grant.
+The UK government is also providing £600 million to local authorities in England, Scotland, Wales and Northern Ireland to help businesses that aren’t eligible for the new lockdown grant.

 This funding will be distributed at the discretion of local governments.